Guser06/WarhamMatic-mini/README.md

 Nota 2: Usé VSCode 1.96.2 para programarlo, debería funcionar en cualquier otro IDE, pero si no, pruébalo en VSCode.

 **ENG**
+*Disclaimer*
+I do not have any rights to the use or distribution of licensed or original material, nor am I responsible for it.
 Description:
 This is a program I created as a tool for making the Warhammer 10th edition starter set easier to play for newcomers in the game.
 It´ll allow you to simulate two armies and their properties, movements, charges and combats among other basic rules.